Cryos is proud to have over 30 years of experience in helping couples and single women get pregnant on their own terms via home insemination.

 Home insemination is the simplest fertility treatment procedure you can do, and it can be done without the assistance of a medical professional.
 To increase your chances of pregnancy, we do recommend that you consult with your doctor for professional advice first.

 What is Home Insemination?

 Home insemination is an easy procedure that can be done in the comfort of your own home.
-The donor sperm straws you select are shipped directly to you in a dry ice or a nitrogen tank container.
+The donor sperm straws you select are shipped directly to you in a nitrogen tank container.
 An insemination kit, with a needle-less syringe, an adaptor and a step-by-step instruction document are included in the shipment.

 Home insemination is most successful for women without fertility issues.
 If you have fertility issues that you are aware of, we recommend fertility treatment at a clinic or hospital.

 Watch this video for more info on home insemination:

 Do I Need a Release Authorization or Signed Paperwork?